earthly/earthly/docs/ci-integration/remote-buildkit.md

 {% hint style='info' %}
 ##### Note
 This guide is related to self-hosting a remote Buildkit, however, Self-Hosted Satellites **beta** are now available.
 Self-Hosted Satellites provide more features, have better security, and are easier to deploy than remote Buildkit.
 Check out the [Self-Hosted Satellites Guide](../cloud/satellites/self-hosted.md) for more details.
-If your use case cannot tolerate any cloud integration, however, then self-hosting a remote Buildkit is still supported.
+If your use case cannot tolerate a cloud-based control plane, however, then self-hosting a remote Buildkit is still supported.
 {% endhint %}

 ## Introduction